axingjia/Journey_to_computer_networking/README.md

 ## *Done Chapter 1!!!
 A pad on my back*
 (One thing about studying comp sci, the review questions are tough..they are a mix of new concept, creativity, math, and understanding of the material.
-One good point of why studying it in a lecture would be torturing)
+One good point of why studying it in a lecture would be torturous)

 # Chapter 2: Application Layer